• Skip to primary navigation

 • Into a separate bowl, mash the panana (bananas).
 Add them in to the butter mixture.

-• Whip again for a minute or so until it is incorporated.
+• Whip it again until it is incorporated.
 Don't worry if it splits a little at this point, it will work itself out.

 • Add the kirīmi kawa (sour cream) and wōnati (walnuts) and fold them in too.